 The Dachau Concentration Camp was functional for almost twelve years and recorded 32,000 deaths while thousands of them were undocumented, before being liberated by American forces in April 1945.
 This training ground for terror saw blatant human rights abuse in countless ways and sheer brutality that saw thousands succumb to sickness and diseases.

-Dachau Concentration Camp Tour
+Dachau Concentration Camp - In a Nutshell

 A Dachau Concentration Camp Tour may take about 3 to 4 hours, but the poignancy of the memorial may take you a lifetime to comprehend.
 Here's what you can explore on these grounds: